-You will appear more confident if you fill your head with positives thoughts about yourself.
-If you are about to go into an interview, rather than focusing on what you don’t know, instead think about any positive feedback you have had in the past regarding your skills/strengths.
-Focusing on your positive aspects should help you come across confident within the interview.
+You will appear more confident if you fill your head with positive thoughts about yourself.
+If you are about to go into an interview, rather than focusing on what you don't know, instead think about any positive feedback you have had in the past regarding your skills/strengths.
+Focusing on your positive aspects should help you come across as confident during the interview.

 It can be very easy to speak at a rapid pace when you are feeling nervous since you want to get through the event that is making you feel that way, such as a job interview or a first date.
 However, rapid speech can cause you to come across as nervous.
 Proactively trying to slow down your speech helps you to appear calm and confident.
 A fantastic course offered by Oxbridge is Effective Communication Level 2.

 When feeling nervous, it is important to focus on your breath.
 Taking deep breaths helps to relax your body and mind, which can slow down your speech.
 If you find yourself speaking quickly, take a moment to pause and take a few deep breaths before continuing.
 It can also be helpful to practice speaking slowly in everyday conversations.
 This will help you to get into the habit of speaking at a slower pace, making it more likely that you will be able to do so when you feel nervous.

 Independent Review: Margaret Mead - "The e-learning course is highly recommended for anyone who wishes to improve their confidence in business scenarios and conferences."